-Paycore Minerals Announces Upsize to Previously Announced Bought Deal Financing to $16 Million
+PAYCORE MINERALS ANNOUNCES UPSIZE TO PREVIOUSLY ANNOUNCED BOUGHT DEAL FINANCING TO $16 MILLION

 TORONTO, Jan.
-20, 2023 (GLOBE NEWSWIRE) -- Paycore Minerals Inc. (TSXV: CORE) ("Paycore" or the "Company") is pleased to announce that due to strong investor demand, it has entered into an amending agreement with PI Financial Corp. and CIBC Capital Markets (collectively, the "Lead Underwriters"), as lead underwriters and co-bookrunners, on their own behalf and, if applicable, on behalf of a syndicate of underwriters (together with the Lead Underwriters, the "Underwriters") to increase the size of the previously announced bought deal financing to an aggregate of 9,820,000 common shares of the Company (the “Shares”) at a price of $1.63 per Share (the "Offering Price") for gross proceeds of $16,006,600 (the "Offering").
+20, 2023 /CNW/ - Paycore Minerals Inc. CORE ("Paycore" or the "Company") is pleased to announce that due to strong investor demand, it has entered into an amending agreement with PI Financial Corp. and CIBC Capital Markets (collectively, the "Lead Underwriters"), as lead underwriters and co-bookrunners, on their own behalf and, if applicable, on behalf of a syndicate of underwriters (together with the Lead Underwriters, the "Underwriters") to increase the size of the previously announced bought deal financing to an aggregate of 9,820,000 common shares of the Company (the "Shares") at a price of $1.63 per Share (the "Offering Price") for gross proceeds of $16,006,600 (the "Offering").

 In addition, the Company has granted the Underwriter an option (the "Over-Allotment Option"), exercisable in whole or in part, for a period of 30 days following the Closing Date, to purchase up to an additional 15% of the Shares sold pursuant to the Offering, on the same terms as the Offering, to cover over-allotments and for market stabilization purposes.